major/rhel7stig-sphinx/doc/source/high.rst

 Description
 ~~~~~~~~~~~

 SSHv1 is an insecure implementation of the SSH protocol and has many well-known vulnerability exploits.
-Exploits of the SSH daemon could provide immediate root access to the system.
+Exploits of the SSH daemon could provide immediate root access to the system.\n\nSatisfies: SRG-OS-000074-GPOS-00042, SRG-OS-000480-GPOS-00227

-Satisfies: SRG-OS-000074-GPOS-00042, SRG-OS-000480-GPOS-00227

 Check
 ~~~~~